sven2101/I3D-Action-Recognition-Pipeline-with-FlowNet2/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)
 # I3D Finetune with FlowNet 2.0 Docker Image

 This repository contains a Dockerfile to run neural networks for optical flow estimation in Docker containers and the I3D Finetune architecture for action recognition.
-It contains scripts for training, testing and live inference.
+It contains scripts for **training**, **testing** and **live inference**.

-###Example of video inference:
+### Run a video or live stream from your camera or file system to get the current action class

 <img src="data/archery.gif" width="33%"></img> <img src="data/boxing.gif" width="33%"></img> <img src="data/juggling.gif" width="33%"></img>

 ## 0. Requirements